pippim/pippim.github.io/index.md

          lines.append(line)
 ```

-Akso, after pass 1 completes, the following bit of code decides whether TOC
+Also after pass 1 completes, the following bit of code decides whether TOC
-and/or navigation buttons are inserted:
+and/or navigation buttons are going to be used in the blog post:

 ``` python
  insert_toc = False